hbsagen/Rancilio-Silvia-Arduino-PID/README.md

 <ins>Key features of the Arduino PID for Rancilio Silvia:</ins>

-1 - Completely hidden, no displays, no buttons.
+1 - Completely hidden.
 My goal is to keep the stock look of the Silvia.
 2 - Easy to build
 3 - Fast recovery from both cold starts and steaming.
-4 - Custom algorithm for the "Ready light", it can't be based on the boiler as the SSR use the boiler more frequently than the stock setup.
-5 - Original buttons work as normal
+4 - Original buttons work as normal
-6 - No limits on how long it can stay powered on.
+5 - No limits on how long it can stay powered on.
-7 - No additional procedures
+6 - No additional procedures

 <ins>Features that I might add:</ins>

 1 - Log to SD card (already implemented, but I will remove it for simplicity and upload this version as "custom")
-2 - Display for the temperature.
-3 - Boiling point based on actual atmospheric pressure (I don't know yet if this is of any use for making better espresso)
+2 - Boiling point based on actual atmospheric pressure (I don't know yet if this is of any use for making better espresso)
-4 - USB port for adjusting/tuning and logging
+3 - USB port for adjusting/tuning and logging

 I will upload the schematics and more information as I complete them.